franzageek/WinEFIMounter/topbar/problems.md

 ---

 ### v1.0.1: Cannot mount an external EFI partition
-As 1dolla pointed out, when trying to mount the EFI partition located on your install USB, WinEFIMounter will fail to assign it the `Z` letter, and the reason is just a `diskpart`'s skill issue.
+As noted by 1dolla, WinEFIMounter has trouble assigning a letter to EFI partitions on external USB drives.
 There is however a PowerShell command that will allow you to assign it a letter, which you can find here: [#3](https://github.com/franzageek/WinEFIMounter/issues/3).
-There are a few side effects, such as the fact that the EFI will be mounted every single time Windows detects it is unmounted.<br>
+There are a few side effects though, such as the fact that the EFI will be mounted every single time Windows detects it is unmounted. <br>
-I've released a C++ update (v1.0.2) that fixes this issue.
+I've released a C++ update (v1.0.2) that fixes this bug.

 ### v1.0.0: Flushing procedure failed
-WinEFIMounter is a simple program.
-If you scroll through the code, you will see that it's **just about 400 lines long**, and the Mounting and Unmounting parts of the program are literally made of **3 lines of code** each.
-And those are DiskPart commands!

-Other parts of WinEFIMounter are really simple too, such as the "Open partition in Command prompt" option (which literally consists in the `start cmd /k Z:` command) or the "Exit" option (it's all about showing the credits screen and resetting all the variables).

-The only part that can appear a little more complex is the cloning part.
-You see, a lot of stuff is involved there.
+WinEFIMounter is a simple script of about 400 lines of code, with basic mounting and unmounting handled by `DiskPart`.
+The most complex part is the cloning and flushing process, which copies files between the EFI partition and "`C:\EFIPartition\`".

 This is the step-by-step description of what happens at the moment of cloning: